alexxuss1996/react-github-finder/README.md

 # react-github-finder
-To show the result, visit https://alexxuss-github-finder.netlify.app/
+If you wanna see the result, visit https://alexxuss-github-finder.netlify.app/